d-krupke/cpsat-primer/README.md

 model.Add(x <= z - 1)  # x < z
 ```

-> **Caveat:** If you use intersecting linear constraints, you may get problems because the intersection point needs to
+> :warning: If you use intersecting linear constraints, you may get problems because the intersection point needs to
 > be integral.
 There is no such thing as a feasibility tolerance as in Mixed Integer Programming-solvers.

 ### Logical Constaints